Annotated-Ultras/Annotated-Ultras.github.io/_posts/2016-03-28-instructions.md

 updated: {{ site.time | date_to_long_string }}

-Follow these instructions to create an annotated image in [inkscape](https://inkscape.org/en/) and the corresponding [jekyll site](https://jekyllrb.com/).
+Follow these instructions to create an annotated image in [inkscape](https://inkscape.org/en/) and the corresponding website.

 1. [Fork](https://github.com/Annotated-Ultras/Template_Site#fork-destination-box) this project to create a copy for your github account or
 [Download](https://github.com/Annotated-Ultras/Template_Site/archive/master.zip) the repository and transfer the files to a folder with an appropriate name